-Lúdvík S. Georgsson and Ingvar Birgir Fridleifsson United Nations University Geothermal Training Programme Orkustofnun, Grensasvegi 9, Reykjavik ICELAND lsg@os.is ibf@os.is
+Lúdvík S. Georgsson

+United Nations University Geothermal Training Programme Orkustofnun, Grensasvegi 9, Reykjavik ICELAND lsg@os.is

 ABSTRACT

 An overview is given of the energy utilization in the world and the operations of the UNU Geothermal Training Programme in Iceland are presented, with emphasis on East Africa.
 Utilization of geothermal energy in Africa is reviewed and examples are presented from region, as well as from Iceland where geothermal energy plays a larger role than in any other country in the world.